-4. Providing new community facilities
+4. Providing new community facilites

-Most members of the public would welcome improvements to the river valley in terms of new community facilities.
-Some initial ideas which have been raised include a new community hub building, toilet facilities, shelters for young people, fishing platforms, cafes, outdoor exercise equipment, new play provision, bbq areas with seating and kayak hire.
-The Concept Design Masterplan includes many of the suggestions made by the public (see Masterplan Report page 50-51), in particular the potential use of the Creosote site as a location for a new community hub.
-It is anticipated that the finalised Concept Design Masterplan with confirmed train station locations will include a vast array of the facilities suggested by the community.
+Most members of the public would welcome improvement essential to facilitate access for all (see Masterplan Report to the river valley in terms of new community facilities. page 61).
+Some initial ideas which have been raised include a new community hub building, toilet facilities, shelters for 8.
+Upgraded river crossings young people, fishing platforms, cafes, outdoor exercise equipment, new play provision, bbg areas with seating and Finally, a common issue raised during the public events and kayak hire.
+The Concept Design Masterplan includes many online was the need to provide more connections across of the suggestions made by the public (see Masterplan the river.
+In particular, the communities of Methilhill and Report page 50-51), in particular the potential use of the Mountfleurie have one crossing point at the Creosote site Creosote site as a location for a new community hub.
+It is though the steep slope north forces anyone with mobility anticipated that the finalised Concept Design Masterplan issues to take the longer route round via either the Iron Brig with confirmed train station locations will include a vast or the Bawbee Bridge.
+The river crossing near Kirkland Dam array of the facilities suggested by the community. is also in need of upgrading to provide access for all.